FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 Ms. Dee Ryan asked if we are we considering this scheme as another way of reducing the

 amount of one off rural developments.
+Ms. Newell replied that this *is* a potential option to
+---
-Ms. Newell replied that this *is* a potential option to--- the one off rural developments and listed the eligibility for scheme, which will be circulated
+the one off rural developments and listed the eligibility for scheme, which will be circulated

 to SPC members.